Dexwel/hotspotfinder/README.md

 HotspotFinder
 ================

-This repository contains HotspotFinder, a tool for the identification and annotation of hotspots across the genome.
+This repository contains HotspotFinder, a tool for the identification and annotation of hotspots of somatic mutations across the genome.

 HotspotFinder first identifies recurrently mutated single nucleotide positions or hotspots across the genome using somatic mutations from cancer samples.
 This is, HotspotFinder finds which genomic positions are mutated in two or more patients.
 Then, HotspotFinder annotates hotspots with a set of genomic data to guide their interpretation.

 # License